github/opensource.guide/_articles/nl/legal.md

 Alternatively, you can have contributors agree in advance (via an additional contributor agreement -- see below) to certain license changes under certain conditions, beyond those allowed by your existing open source license.
 This shifts the complexity of changing licenses a bit.
 You'll need more help from your lawyers up front, and you'll still want to clearly communicate with your project's stakeholders when executing a license change.

-## Does my project need an additional contributor agreement?
+## Heeft mijn project een aanvullende contribuantenovereenkomst nodig?

 Probably not.
 For the vast majority of open source projects, an open source license implicitly serves as both the inbound (from contributors) and outbound (to other contributors and users) license.
 If your project is on GitHub, the GitHub Terms of Service make "inbound=outbound" the [explicit default](https://help.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license).